In the Zone

-In the Zone received critical acclaim upon its release, with music critics widely praising its innovative production, aesthetics, blend of eclectic genres, and lyricism, though some criticized Spears' vocals in certain tracks for being distant and processed.
-A global commercial success, it debuted atop the US Billboard 200 with first-week sales of 609,000 copies, making Spears the first female artist to have four consecutive number-one albums.
+In the Zone received positive reviews upon its release, with music critics widely praising its innovative production, aesthetics, lyricism and blend of eclectic genres, though some criticized Spears' vocals on certain tracks for being distant and processed.
+A global commercial success, it debuted atop the US Billboard 200 with first-week sales of 609,000 copies, making Spears the first female artist to have her first four albums reach number one.
 Retrospectively, the album is widely considered a major turning point in Spears' artistic journey and a culmination in her transition from a teen pop star to a more adult artist.
 Various critics have considered it the album that pushed Spears past her contemporaries and establishing her as the definitive female artist of the 2000s.

-In the Zone produced four singles.
+In the Zone was promoted with four singles.
 "Me Against the Music", featuring Madonna, reached the top ten in nearly every country except the United States, where it only peaked at number 35 on the Billboard Hot 100.
 "Toxic" peaked atop the charts in eight countries and at number nine on the Billboard Hot 100, becoming Spears' first US top-ten hit since "Oops!...
-I Did It Again" (2000), and won Spears her first Grammy Award.
+I Did It Again" (2000), and won Spears her first and only Grammy Award.
 "Everytime" peaked at number 15 on the US Billboard Hot 100 and within the top ten nearly everywhere else.
 "Outrageous" was plagued by a lack of promotion due to Spears injuring her knee while filming its accompanying music video, and only peaked at number 79 on the US Billboard Hot 100.
-To promote the album, Spears made numerous televised appearances and performances, and embarked on the Onyx Hotel Tour (2004).
+To further promote the album, Spears embarked on the Onyx Hotel Tour (2004).